 Making the Sausage

-If you have the equipment, you’ll also need a couple of other unusual ingredients for this onion sausage recipe: milk powder, sodium nitrate, and hog/sausage casings (unless you’re just making loose sausage).
+If you have the equipment, you’ll also need a couple of other unusual ingredients for this onion sausage recipe: milk powder, sodium nitrite, and hog/sausage casings (unless you’re just making loose sausage).

 The Sausage Maker’s shop on Amazon is a reliable source if you’d prefer to order online.